grace-notes/website/contents/topics/eternity.md

 **We have an eternal inheritance.**

-**1 Peter 1:3-5.** Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead,
+<blockquote><strong>**1 Peter 1:3-5.** Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead,

 to *obtain*an inheritance *which is* imperishable and undefiled and will not fade away, reserved in heaven for you,

-who are protected by the power of God through faith for a salvation ready to be revealed in the last time.
+who are protected by the power of God through faith for a salvation ready to be revealed in the last time.</blockquote></strong>

 **We will have no more sorrow, no more tears.**

-**Rev. 21:4.**and He will wipe away every tear from their eyes; and there will no longer be *any*death; there will no longer be *any*mourning, or crying, or pain; the first things have passed away.”
+<blockquote><strong>**Rev. 21:4.**and He will wipe away every tear from their eyes; and there will no longer be *any*death; there will no longer be *any*mourning, or crying, or pain; the first things have passed away.” </blockquote></strong>

 **We will have a resurrection body in which we will live with Jesus Christ forever.**

-**1 Thess.
-4:16-18.** For the Lord Himself will descend from heaven with a shout, with the voice of *the*archangel and with the trumpet of God, and the dead in Christ will rise first.
+<blockquote><strong>**1 Thess.
+4:16-18.** For the Lord Himself will descend from heaven with a shout, with the voice of *the*archangel and with the trumpet of God, and the dead in Christ will rise first. </blockquote></strong>

 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with